Planning for emergencies - backup scheme for carers

 The scheme is run by Carelink Plus, the 24-hour Community Alarm service.

-To apply please download and complete an emergency backup plan application form (PDF 629KB) or emergency backup application form for Word 97-present (DOC 171KB).
+To apply please download and complete an emergency backup plan application form (PDF 260KB) or emergency backup plan application form (WORD 18KB).

 As a carer you'll need to draw up and register an emergency plan giving details of people who may be able to provide care in your place.